Women Accuse Morgan Freeman Of Harassment, Inappropriate Behavior, CNN Reports

 "Morgan did things in a way that an older more established person can get away with because they have that power," the woman told CNN.

 "They can't be replaced, but you can be replaced very easily, that's just kind of the dynamic on set.
-PA's can be replaced, grips can be replaced, electricians can be replaced, but the actors — once they're in, they're in. ...
-[I]f you report somebody like Morgan Freeman that the movie would lose a lot of money by replacing them or getting them in trouble, then you're the trouble maker and you'll get fired because you're just a PA."
+PAs can be replaced, grips can be replaced, electricians can be replaced, but the actors — once they're in, they're in. ...
+[I]f you report somebody like Morgan Freeman that the movie would lose a lot of money by replacing them or getting them in trouble, then you're the troublemaker and you'll get fired because you're just a PA."